DiamondLightSource/authz/docs/how-tos/configure-opa.md

 ## Preface

-This guide will explain how to configure Open Policy Agent (OPA) to fetch the data & policy nessacary to make authorization decisions for your application at Diamond.
+This guide will explain how to configure Open Policy Agent (OPA) to fetch the data & policy necessary to make authorization decisions for your application at Diamond.
 Typically the following three `bundles` are required:

 - Permissionable Data - containing data about what a given user has access to and is permitted to do
 - Diamond Policy - containing high level organisational level rules
-- Application Policy - containing your application specific rules
+- Application Policy - containing your application specific rules####

+Note that if [using ODM to resolve dependencies](use-permissionables.md), Diamond Policy and your Application Policy are built into a single bundle.

 ## Permissionable Data Bundle